ArchitectNow/ArchitectNow.ApiStarter/README.md

 All libraries are NetCore or NetStandard 2.0 compliant and all original development was done on MacBook Pro's using Rider by Jetbrains (https://www.jetbrains.com/rider/)

+If there are any questions regarding this setup please don't hesitate to reach out at kvgros@architectnow.net.
+If you are interested in any of ArchitectNow's workshops check out our website at www.architectnow.net/workshops.